 It was envisaged that South Australia would be a self-supporting 'province'.
-Founded as an experiment in 'systematic colonisation' using a plan devised by Edward Gibbon Wakefield and Robert Gouger, land in the colony was sold rather than given away, and the money raised funded free immigration for 'worthy' labourers and their families.
+Founded as an experiment in 'systematic colonisation' based on a plan devised by Edward Gibbon Wakefield and Robert Gouger, land in the colony was sold rather than given away and the money raised used to funded free immigration for 'worthy' labourers and their families.

 The first land purchasers were either middle class families seeking religious freedom or simply better opportunities, or absentee speculators who quickly drove up land values.